Section 4 – Health, Seniors and Caregivers

 Persons suffering from a disability may benefit from a non-refundable tax credit.
 At the federal level6, a supplement is added for children under 18 years of age.
 The supplement is reduced by the amount by which child care and attendant expenses claimed as a deduction or a medical expense credit for the child exceed the prescribed maximum.

-Details about the amounts applicable for 2020 are included in Table I2 of the Schedule – Individuals Taxation for your province.
+Details about the amounts applicable for 2020 are included in the Schedule – Individuals Taxation for your province.

 6 Including Ontario and New Brunswick.
 Quebec does not allow a supplement.